 Make The Dough

-Add 2 cups all-purpose flour and 2 tablespoon ghee to a large mixing bowl or parat (large shallow plate) and mix well using your hands.
+Add 2 cups (250 g, 8.5 oz) all-purpose flour and 2 tablespoon room temperature ghee to a large mixing bowl or parat (large shallow plate) and mix well with your hands.

-The ghee should be at room temperature and in a semi-solid state.
-If it’s very warm where you live and ghee is melted at room temperature, then refrigerate it for a few minutes.
+The ghee should be at room temperature and semi-solid.
+If it’s very warm where you live, and the ghee is melted at room temperature, refrigerate it for a few minutes.

-Tip – You can replace ghee with vegetable oil but the texture of the shakkarpara will change slightly.
+Tip – You can replace ghee with oil, but the texture of the shakarpara will change slightly.

 Add lukewarm water (approx ½ cup) little by little and knead to make a tight dough.